Sexual Assault Injury Attorneys

 Sexual assault, sexual abuse, harassment, domestic abuse, and child abuse should be taken very seriously.

-We know how difficult it is to come forward and report instances of sexual assault or sexual abuse.
+We know how difficult it is to come forward and report instances of sexual assault or abuse.
 But, our attorneys will assist you when you are comfortable in coming forward and reporting the incident.
-Our experienced sexual assault injury attorneys offer one-on-one confidential consultations where you could feel free on coming forward and telling us everything you feel comfortable telling us.
+Our experienced assault injury attorneys offer one-on-one, confidential consultations to give you a safe space to talk about your experiences and get compassionate help to tell your story and get the support and help you need.
 We always work to make sure that our clients are comfortable throughout the process.

-Several states, such as California and Nevada have statutes in place that prohibit sexual assault and have very strict punishments for sexual offenders.
-Other than having criminal charges filed against the sexual offender, you may also be able to recover compensation from the sex offender civilly.
+California and Nevada have statutes in place that prohibit sexual assault and levy serious penalties for convicted abusers and harassers.
+Not only can criminal charges help to prevent the attacker from victimizing more people, but you may also be owed compensation from the offender through a civil case.

-Our experienced sexual assault attorneys aggressively fight for our victims’ rights and make sure that they are well-represented and their claims are litigated against the at-fault party.
+Our experienced sexual assault attorneys aggressively fight for our clients’ rights, and make sure that you are well-represented and their claims are litigated against the at-fault party.

-We understand that compensation won’t be able to completely undo the traumatic sexual assault that victims have gone through, but getting compensation could at least assist victims in getting the closure they need against their sex offenders.
+We understand that compensation won’t be able to completely undo the traumatic sexual assault that victims have gone through, but getting compensation may at least assist victims in getting the closure they need.

-A sex offender is always at fault when they bring forth sexual assault injuries.
-The survivors should never have to assume any fault when they have sustained sexual assault injuries.
-California follows a strict liability statute for sexual assault and harassment cases.
-Strict liability means that regardless of what the perpetrator was thinking at the time of the sexual assault, they will be held responsible.
+The responsibility for sexual assault injuries lies solely with the perpetrator, who is deemed a sex offender.
+Survivors should never be held accountable for any injuries sustained during sexual assault.
+California adheres to a strict liability statute concerning sexual assault and harassment cases.
+Strict liability implies that regardless of the perpetrator’s intentions at the time of the assault, they will be held accountable.

 - Rape